larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/toggle-run** - Toggles the current run state, this is used by the web UI to start and stop the controller.

 **/top-auger/0** or **/top-auger/1** - Turns the top auger motor on or off, while the controller is not performing an active run.

 **/uptime** - Returns the current device uptime.